Sheezy-Art/sheezy-hub/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Report an issue with the site. **IMPORTANT:** Before reporting, check that you have UserScripts and Browser Extensions **disabled**.
+about: Report an issue with the site.
+IMPORTANT: Before reporting, check that you have UserScripts and Browser Extensions DISABLED.
 title: "[BUG] Bug Description..."
 labels: bug
 assignees: 'boylett'